Last Updated on June 9, 2021 by Nancie

 So What is a Weather Dome?

 Weather domes are sloped or dome-shaped pieces of clear plastic or metal that hang over a bird feeder.
 The goal is to keep birds and seed dry (or at least drier) when it rains or snows.
-Some weather dome manufacturers also claim their dome(s) will keep squirrels out of feeders and may call them “baffles” even though they won’t actually baffle a squirrel at all.
+Some weather dome manufacturers also claim their dome(s) will block squirrels from feeders and may call them “baffles” even though they won’t actually baffle a squirrel at all.

 When purchasing a weather dome, consider the size of the feeder.
 You want a dome wide enough to cover the feeder, ideally with at least a few inches to spare.
 A dome that is too small for the feeder won’t be as effective in keeping either birds or seed completely dry.